-The giving Christmas
+The Giving Christmas

 Is there really anything you need?
 For many of us, the answer’s actually no. Most of it, we can get ourselves or can make do.
 If that’s the case, consider adopting a local family and pairing up with friends and family to buy those folks everything they need in a time when they’re strapped.

 Some of my wealthy relatives do this.
 With no kids, they pick a family and buy everything from slippers for the Mom to a turkey for the big day.
-One cousin has made it a personal tradition, and on the same day every year, a couple days before Christmas, she makes sure a poor family is given what they need for a happy holidays.
+One cousin has made it a personal tradition, and on the same day every year, a couple days before Christmas, she makes sure a family is given what they need for a happy holiday.

 When my mother was a child, she and her parents received such a box.
 On Christmas Eve day, they awoke to find someone had left them everything they needed on their front stoop and she remembered it warmly till the end of her life.

-A day of kindness
+A Day of Kindness